 Control Freak: The prissy, toadyish busybody, Brother Jerome, who acts as Cadfael's main nemesis.
 Very few people in the Abbey like him, once when strangled nearly to death, even the usually polite Abbot Radulfus comments that they'll be spared his singing voice at Mass.

-Borders on Badass Grandpa, especially in the episode where he judo-chops a soldier for mistreating a homeless guy.
+Borders on Badass Grandpa, especially in the episode where he karate-chops a soldier for mistreating a homeless guy.